BE-Webdesign/wp-graphql-docs/installing.md

 composer install
 ```

 This will install all of the dependencies for the project and add a vendor folder to the project containing these dependencies.
-When adding new files you may notice that they are not loading into the project.
-If you follow the namespaces already set up, you can easily load the new file by running:
+When adding new files, you may notice that sometimes they are not being automattically loaded.
+If you follow the namespaces convention `\BEForever\WPGraphQL\` already set up, you can easily load the new file by running:

 ```
 composer dump-autoload